Objectives for building beneficial AI

-Safety research in ML spans a wide range of threats, including training data poisoning, recovery of sensitive training data, model theft and adversarial examples.
-Google invests in research related to all of these areas, and some of this work is related to practices in AI and privacy.
+Safety research in ML spans a wide range of threats, including training data poisoning, recovery of sensitive training data, model theft and adversarial security examples.
+Google invests in research related to all of these areas, and some of this work is related to practices in AI privacy.
 One focus of safety research at Google has been adversarial learning—the use of one neural network to generate adversarial examples that can fool a system, coupled with a second network to try to detect the fraud.

 Currently, the best defenses against adversarial examples are not yet reliable enough for use in a production environment.
 It is an ongoing, extremely active research area.
 Because there is not yet an effective defense, developers should think about whether their system is likely to come under attack, consider the likely consequences of a successful attack and in most cases should simply not build systems where such attacks are likely to have significant negative impact.

 Another practice is adversarial testing, a method for systematically evaluating an ML model or application with the intent of learning how it behaves when provided with malicious or inadvertently harmful input, such as asking a text generation model to generate a hateful rant about a particular religion.
 This practice helps teams systematically improve models and products by exposing current failure patterns, and guide mitigation pathways (e.g. model fine-tuning, or putting in place filters or other safeguards on input or outputs).
 Most recently, we’ve evolved our ongoing "red teaming” efforts, an adversarial security testing approach that identifies vulnerabilities to attacks – to "ethically hack" our AI systems and support our Secure AI Framework.